kulkarni62sushil/01.Julia_Introduction/README.md

 `add IJulia`

-If you already have `Python/Jupyter` installed on your machine, this process will also install a kernel specification that tells `Jupyte`r how to launch Julia.
+If you already have `Python/Jupyter` installed on your machine, this process will also install a kernel specification that tells `Jupyter` how to launch Julia.
 You can then launch the notebook server the usual way by running `jupyter notebook` in the terminal.

 Alternatively, you can have IJulia create and manage its own Python/Jupyter installation.
 To do this, type the following in Julia, at the `julia>` prompt: